-Individual securities (except for those whose fair value cannot be reliably determined), other than trading securities, are written down when a decline in fair value below the cost of such securities is deemed to be other than temporary.
+Individual securities (except for those whose fair value cannot be reliably determined), other than trading securities, are written down when a decline in fair value is significant as compared to the cost of such securities since the decline in fair value is deemed to be other than temporary.
 The amount written down is accounted for as an impairment loss.

-Impairment loss on such securities for the fiscal year ended March 31, 2015 was ¥2,072 million, which consisted of ¥2,069 million for Japanese corporate bonds and ¥2 million for other securities.
+Impairment loss on such securities for the fiscal year ended March 31, 2016 was ¥439 million, which consisted of ¥439 million for equity securities.